I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 2-2

-• Random error generation logic causing product retrieval failures before reaching the DB, resulting in cart addition errors
+• Due to random error generation logic, product retrieval fails before reaching the DB, causing cart addition errors

-• While DB operations in POST /api/cart/add take about 19ms in total, there's a delay of about 5.3 seconds in uninstrumented processing
+• In POST /api/cart/add, DB operations take about 19ms in total, but there's a 5.3-second gap in uninstrumented processing causing delays

-Although these are intentional issues embedded in the application, it identified the root causes from span attributes and trace timelines.
+These are both intentional issues I added to the app, but it identified the root causes from span attributes and trace timelines.

 Please identify the root cause